puppetlabs/bolt/documentation/developer_updates.md

   non-default inventory file for a single run.
 However, there is little value in configuring a permanent non-default inventoryfile for a project.

+- **`notice` log level will be removed**

+  The `notice` log level has already been soft-deprecated.
+Bolt does not log any messages at this level.
+Messages logged in apply blocks using the `notice()` function are logged by Bolt at the `info` level.

 #### Updating your project

 While some of these changes will require you to manually update files, others